oliverdixon/l5-notes/README.md

 `latexmk -pdf`.
 You'll also need to set-up
 [a post-commit/checkout hook](http://mirrors.ctan.org/macros/latex/contrib/gitinfo2/post-xxx-sample.txt)
-in the Git repository to make version-control data visible to [gitinfo2](https://ctan.org/pkg/gitinfo2) when rendering the front covers.
+in the Git repository to make version-control data visible to [gitinfo2](https://ctan.org/pkg/gitinfo2) when rendering the front covers; this can be done automatically by executing [setup-gitinfo.sh](/setup-gitinfo.sh) in a Bash shell.

 To convert the icons from SVG to PDF ([why?](https://maths.york.ac.uk/moodle/mod/hsuforum/discuss.php?d=7352#p18645)),